Tuesday, February 3, 2026

 • Export-linked equities

-• Banks and financials (via balance sheet improvement and credit demand)
+• Banks and financial institutions, through improved balance sheets and credit demand

 Risks:

-• Sentiment-driven rallies can fade if implementation lags.
+• Sentiment-driven rallies may fade if implementation lags.

 Key Risks & Practical Challenges